Cystic Fibrosis - Medications

 inflammation in the airways.1, 2

 Medicines to replace the effect of digestive enzymes

 A small number of people with cystic fibrosis have a certain changed (mutated) gene called the G551D mutation.
-If you have this changed gene, the medicine ivacaftor (Kalydeco) can target the genetic cause of your lung problems and may help improve lung function.
+If you have this changed gene and you are age 6 or older, the medicine ivacaftor (Kalydeco) can target the genetic cause of your lung problems and may help improve lung function.
 Talk to your doctor if you want more information about it.

 What to think about

 some people than for others.
 A medicine that works well for one person may not